blablatdinov/blog/static/open_source.md

 [flake8-final](https://github.com/blablatdinov/flake8-final) - flake8 plugin for check and inheritance of implementations.
 Inheritance is bad and that composition over inheritance is a good idea

+[flake8-override](https://github.com/blablatdinov/flake8-override) - Flake8 plugin designed to enforce a coding standard where every method in a class must have the "typing.override" decorator.
+This ensures that all public methods implement their counterparts from an interface, promoting better design practices

+[flake8-no-json](https://github.com/blablatdinov/flake8-no-json) -  This is a Flake8 plugin that prevents the use of the standard json package in Python code.
+The intent is to enforce the use of an alternative JSON handling library, such as ujson, orjson, or any other specified by your project guidelines.

 ## Accepted PR's:

 [wemake python styleguide](https://github.com/wemake-services/wemake-python-styleguide/pulls?q=is%3Apr+author%3Ablablatdinov+is%3Aclosed)